 When is the St. Louis Union Station Train or Treat?

 Train Or Treat is open daily, October 8 – 31 from 4 to 8 p.m., Sundays through Thursdays and 4 to 9 p.m. on Fridays and Saturdays.

 Timed tickets for the Union Station Halloween Experience are $14.99 per person and may be purchased on site or online at: stlouisunionstation.com/halloween-train-ticketing

 Save money by adding a ride on the St. Louis Wheel for just $33.84

 YES!
 We’re all excited about Halloween and would LOVE to see the kiddos in their super awesome costumes!
 Adults are welcome to join in the fun, but please don’t cover your whole face — just your mouth & nose!

-—>Yes, face masks are required.
+—>Yes, face masks are still required INDOORS.
 But full Halloween masks on adults are not allowed.

 But wait, there’s more!

 A fall festival market tent will house shopping and activities on the Purina Performance Plaza.
 Halloween items will be for sale, including decorating kits for pumpkins distributed during the event.